tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 }
 ```

 *REMARK: this code is Javascript specific.
 Other programming languages will have their own way of iterating over the function/method list and calling a function by its name.
-Usually it is some sort of reflection for compiled languages and meta-programming features for interpreted languages.*
+Usually, it is some sort of reflection for compiled languages and meta-programming features for interpreted languages.*

 If we run tests now, we get the expected failure: